jackieju/xcompiler/README.md

 EBNF(https://tomassetti.me/ebnf/) describes the syntax of source language, written in atg file which will be used by cocoR(http://www.ssw.uni-linz.ac.at/Coco/)

-You also put your code in atg to generate code destination language.
+You also put your code in atg to generate code of destination language.

 Please see example at https://github.com/jackieju/abap2ruby.

-Other atg file(EBNF) samples: https://github.com/jackieju/xcompiler/tree/master/cocoR/cocor17/samples
+List of atg files(EBNF) for popular langauge: https://github.com/jackieju/xcompiler/tree/master/cocoR/cocor17/samples

 3. Modify macro.rb to do preprocessing